After $6 billion M&A spree, insurer FWD eyes China foray ahead of IPO

 HONG KONG (Reuters) - Fast-growing insurer FWD is seeking to launch operations in China ahead of a public offering and plans to bolster its non-life business in Asia, its chief executive said, as a potential shake-up looms in the region’s insurance sector.

-FWD, controlled by Richard Li, the entrepreneur and son of Hong Kong’s richest man Li Ka-shing, made headlines earlier this month with the $3 billion purchase of Siam Commercial Bank’s (SCB.BK) life insurance unit in Thailand, just days after agreeing to buy the Hong Kong operations of U.S. insurer MetLife Inc (MET.N).
+FWD, controlled by Richard Li, the entrepreneur and son of Hong Kong’s richest man Li Ka-shing, made headlines earlier this month with the $3 billion purchase of Siam Commercial Bank’s life insurance unit in Thailand, just days after agreeing to buy the Hong Kong operations of U.S. insurer MetLife Inc.

 Having spent more than $6 billion on half a dozen deals in the last six years, FWD has built up a presence in Hong Kong and Macau, Singapore, Japan, Thailand, Indonesia, Malaysia, the Philippines, and Vietnam.